 Turin is a city with a thousand faces.
-Ancient capital of Savoy, birthplace of the Risorgimento in Italy, manufacturing capital, city of art and culture, innovation pole.
-With its immense heritage inherited from centuries of history, and the dynamism of a city open to the world, the Piedmontese capital allows you to see a perfect combination of architectural and monumental jewels, museums (over 40), art galleries, fun, good food, events of international fame, such the Torino Film Festival.
+The ancient capital of Savoy, the birthplace of the Risorgimento in Italy, manufacturing capital, city of art and culture, innovation pole.
+With its immense heritage inherited from centuries of history and the dynamism of a city open to the world, the Piedmontese capital allows you to see a perfect combination of architectural and monumental jewels, museums (over 40), art galleries, fun, good food, events of international fame, such the Torino Film Festival.
 A constant calendar of things to do and see at any time of the year.

 The Mole Antonelliana, the Egyptian Museum, the royal residences, the Holy Shroud, the gianduiotti, are just some of the city’s treasures on the banks of the river Po, an unmissable destination for those who want to know the splendor of its splendid past by discovering its masterpieces, participate in its lively cultural life made of art exhibitions and kermis, without forgetting the pleasure of wandering among its markets or take a break in one of the many historic cafes.